AI-Engg/CognitiveDissonance/README.md

 * **utility.py** The script contains helpful functions used by the main code.

-* **GAN_RL.ipynb** The Jupyter Notebook contains the code for training a GAN which can generate emotion data with same distribution as obtained from the emotion research lab.
+* **GAN_RL_agent.ipynb** The Jupyter Notebook contains the code for training a GAN which can generate emotion data with same distribution as obtained from the emotion research lab.
 This GAN is then used to train a RL agent to detect if the emotions represent a cognitive dissonance state or consonance state.

 ## Citation